Estimate Time5 min

 You can customize it

 Other strategies, like the 50/15/5 rule , set guidelines on the amount that each category of your spending and saving should occupy.
-According to the 50/15/5 rule, you should allocate 50% of take-home pay to essential expenses, 15% for retirement savings, and 5% for short-term savings.
-The remaining 30% can be used as you wish, for eating out, entertainment, or other savings.
+According to the 50/15/5 rule, you should allocate around 50% of take-home pay to essential expenses, 15% for retirement savings, and at least 5% for short-term savings.
+The remaining amount can be used as you wish, for eating out, entertainment, or other savings.

-This can be great as it provides a framework that helps you save for emergencies and the future.
+Strategies like this provide a framework that can help you create a plan to save for emergencies and the future.
 You can even use zero-based budgeting to complement and further flesh out the specifics of a 50/15/5 budget.
 But if your current financial situation doesn't quite work with those suggested amounts, you may value the customizability of a zero-based budget.

 With a zero-based budget, you set the rules and can adapt your plan month to month as your income, needs, and wants change.
 It's important that when you make these plans you stick to them.
 Overspending may lead you to drain your savings or even take on debt that you'll then have to allocate even more money to later.
 And while zero-based budgeting allows for more personalization than other more cookie-cutter budgeting systems, you'll still want to make sure you're working toward saving at least 15% of your income for retirement—that includes any employer match.